 ICO has advantages and disadvantages, but it can be successful for the cryptocurrency startup if used and done correctly.
 For example, rather than receiving stock shares in a company in exchange for their investment, investors do not get any “shares” with ICO.
 Instead, companies that plan to raise funds through ICO provide a token, which is the share’s blockchain equivalent.
 Early investors are usually motivated to buy tokens in hopes that they will be successful after it launches.
 The primary benefit of ICOs is the potential for very high returns.
 However, as they have become a big part of the cryptocurrency and blockchain industries, some challenges and risks go along.

-However, if a startup creates the right marketing plan, they will be able to doubt people’s minds when considering to invest in the company.
+However, if a startup creates the right ICO marketing plan, they will be able to influence people who are considering investing in the company.

 How to start an ICO